Can Cats Eat Tapioca? Nutrition Facts & Safety Guide

 The Good

-Tapioca starch is grain and gluten-free.
-So, any cats or pet parents who have sensitivities or allergies to gluten will be glad to know that it won’t cause them any harm.
-Tapioca is also an excellent binding agent that allows for foods to stick together more easily into the kibble form we all know and love.
+Tapioca starch is grain and gluten free.
+So, any cats or pet parents who have sensitivities or allergies to gluten, which, by the way, is very rare, will be glad to know that it won’t cause them any harm.
+Tapioca is also an excellent binding agent that allows for foods to stick together more easily into the kibble form that we all know.
+It can also be used to texturize and thicken wet cat foods.

 The Bad